akarX23/E-Commerce/README.md

 ## Start the MongoDB Server
 1. Open File Explorer
-2. Go to C:/Program Files/MongoDB/Server/<version>/bin
+2. Go to C:/Program Files/MongoDB/Server/4.2(or some other version)/bin
 3. Copy this path.
 4. Open command prompt.
 5. Type `cd /`